Anto Joseph: Career

 In 2007, he started as a film producer in association with other film production companies and made his debut as a producer with Mammootty-starrer crime thriller Big B (film), which despite having a lukewarm response in the theaters later went to be one of the biggest cult following movies in Malayalam Cinema.
 The movie also marked the debut of popular film director Amal Neerad.
 In 2009, Anto had his first major breakthrough as a producer with the film Annan Thambi.
 The movie was directed by Anwar Rasheed and had Mammooty on the double role.
 The movie turned out to be one of the highest grossers of that year.
 In 2014, he produced his first Tamil film starring named Bramman starring Sasikumar.

 Later launched his own film production company named "Anto Joseph Film Company" and produced films like Malik, Take Off, The Priest etc.

 In 2020, he produced Kannum Kannum Kollaiyadithaal in association with Viacom18 Studios with Dulquer Salmaan on the lead.

-In 2017, he produced the film Take Off which was one of the most critically acclaimed films of that year.
+In 2017, he produced the film Take Off Starring Kunchacko Boban and Parvathy Thiruvothu which was one of the most critically acclaimed films of that year.
 The movie was well received in the box office and went to earn many prestigious film awards including two national awards and five Kerala state film awards.He is the general secretary of Kerala Film Producers Association, vice president of Kerala Film Distributors Association and executive committee member of Kerala Film Chamber.